NISH1001/panim/README.md

 ## Disclaimer
-The code is experimental,  but does not harm to your system.
+The code is experimental.
+But does not do harm to your system (if I am to be more optimistic than usual).
 Unless you are rendering a high resolution animation (for example 4K) with high FPS, the code works fine!
 In case your machine lags while rendering, I am sure you have absurdly higher number of frames being rendered.
 I will try to optimize in future times to come.
 Till then, have a look at the To-Do list.